SolidBlock-cn/extshape/UpdateLog-en.md

 # Update log

+### 1.9.0

+- Added Korean translation, contributed by PR#25。
+- Adapted to Blockus mod.
+- Fixed the issue that amethyst blocks do not play sound effects when hit by projectile.
+- Added the localized mod name in Mod Menu mod.

 ### 1.8.1

 - Added slabs with directions for pillar blocks with uvLock, such as bamboo block and cherry log.
 - Fixed the conversion issue for block names that end with "木材".
-- Added Korean translation, contributed by PR#25。

 ### 1.7.3